dreamgrove/dreamgrove/content/balance/Compendium.md

 </div>

 **Precasting:**
-- Cast {{< spell 190984 "Wrath" >}} twice
+- Cast {{< spell 190984 "Wrath" >}} twice.
-- Cast {{< spell 202347 "Stellar Flare" >}}
+- Cast {{< spell 202347 "Stellar Flare" >}}.
 - Cast {{< spell 194153 "Starfire" >}} if {{< spell 202347 "Stellar Flare" >}} is not talented.

-You can precast from max range about 3.5 seconds before a boss is pulled when {{< spell 424248 "Dreamstate(T31 2pc)" >}} is not up.
-If it is up you have to wait until 2.5 seconds on the pulltimer to start casting.
-Alternatively you can cast 3 {{< spell 190984 "Wraths" >}} + 1 {{< spell 194153 "Starfire" >}}, which allows you to start precasting at 3 seconds.
-The dps difference between those is negligible.
+You can precast from max range 3.5 seconds before a boss is pulled, when {{< spell 424248 "Dreamstate(T31 2pc)" >}} is not active.
+If it is active, you have to wait until 2.5 seconds on the pull timer to start casting.
+Alternatively, you can cast 3 {{< spell 190984 "Wrath" >}}s + 1 {{< spell 194153 "Starfire" >}}, which allows you to start precasting at 3 seconds.
+The DPS difference between these methods is negligible.

 **What is a priority list?**

-When reading the priority lists below, you should not think about these as steps to follow in a specific order.
-At any given point in combat, you should cast the first thing in the list that you are able to cast if the conditions apply.
+When reading the priority lists below, you should not think of these as steps to be followed in a specific order.
+At any given point in combat, you should cast the first ability on the list that you are able to cast, provided the conditions for its use are met.

 <br><div id="st">